Billie Gannaway Memorial Scholarships (BGMS)

 A Little History

 Rev. William O. Smith, the founder of A Stepping Stone Foundation (ASSF), had thought of providing college scholarships to underprivileged young people for a long time.
 After discussion with the ASSF board and long-time friend and education advocate, Mrs. Billie Gannaway, she donated $30,000 to seed the first scholarship awards in 2001.
-The idea then and still remains, that if our former preschoolers graduate high school, some scholarship money will be available to them all.
-We never know how much, but all they have to do is graduate high school and complete the application process to receive an award.
+The idea then and now remains, that if our former preschoolers graduate high school, some scholarship money will be available to them all.
+We never know how much, but all they have to do is graduate high school and complete the application process to receive a monetary award.

-In the fall of 2018, Rev. Smith passed away and in his memory, a new scholarship was added to our program for outstanding applicants.
+Additionally, in the fall of 2018, Rev. Smith passed away and in his memory, a new scholarship was added to our program for outstanding applicants.

 The Billie Gannaway Memorial Scholarship Now